 As Vice President of Nomadic Expeditions, Badral oversees the company’s operations in Mongolia.
 His career in tourism began in 1990, when he was a university student working at a hotel in Ulaanbaatar during the democratic revolution.
 Since then, Badral has emerged as a leader in the tourism industry in Mongolia, and is committed to supporting the culture and heritage of his country while also protecting the biodiversity of its fragile ecosystems.
 A graduate of the Foreign Language Institute in Ulaanbaatar and the Klessheim Institute of Tourism and Hotel Management in Salzburg, Austria, Badral serves on the board of the Mongolian Tourism Association and the Arts Council of Mongolia.
 He is a recipient of the Outstanding Tour Specialist award from Mongolia’s Ministry of Environment and Tourism.

 Undraa is Nomadic Expeditions’ Program Director, operating out of our office in New Jersey.
 In addition to the operations of our U.S. head office, her responsibilities include marketing initiatives, educational affinity group travel programs and special programs.
-Undraa has traveled extensively in Mongolia, and has developed and managed custom trips for leading nonprofit and for-profit organizations.
+Undraa has traveled extensively especially in remote corners of Mongolia, Russia and Bhutan and has developed and managed custom trips for leading nonprofit and for-profit organizations worldwide.
 She holds an MA in International Relations from California State University, Sacramento.
 Undraa’s special interests include philanthropic initiatives and programs in Mongolia.